 - pocketed coils for targeted support.

 I was also impressed by the fact that this model comes with a lifetime warranty.
 Such a “customer protection” period isn’t that common for most hybrid mattresses, as their innerspring core often loses its supportive properties within the first 10 years.
-However, with the FLIP, you can be sure that the manufacturer stands behind their product.
+However, with the Robin, you can be sure that the manufacturer stands behind their product.
 Chances are, this mattress will be a long-lasting investment for you.

 Best Flippable Innerspring Mattress — Layla